 Pricing Plans For Epic And Allscripts

-Pricing is an important factor when selecting an EMR or EHR system, especially for practices that need to balance functionality with budget considerations.
+Pricing is an important factor to consider when selecting an EMR or EHR system, especially for practices that need to balance functionality with budget constraints.
 Both Epic and Allscripts offer customized pricing models, allowing practices to tailor solutions according to their specific operational and financial needs.

 Epic Pricing Breakdown

-Epic operates on a custom pricing model, which is fashioned to the size and requirements of the healthcare organization.
+Epic operates on a custom pricing model, which is based on the size and requirements of the healthcare organization.
 Costs can vary based on factors such as the number of users, features required, and the complexity of the implementation.
-This flexibility makes sure that larger practices or healthcare systems can scale accordingly.
+This flexibility ensures that larger practices or healthcare systems can scale accordingly.

 Allscripts Pricing Breakdown